- Why an e-bike?

 What is the weight capacity?

-The weight capacity of most Pedego Electric Bikes is 120 kgs.
-The exceptions are the Tandem and Stretch models which can carry up to 180 kg.
-The Boomerang Plus and Interceptor, when equipped with the Mag Wheel Upgrade, can also hold up to 180 kg.
+The weight capacity of Pedego and SMART-e Electric Bikes is 120 kg.
+The exceptions are the FAT BIKES (150kg) Tandem and Stretch models which can carry up to 180 kg.

 Can I transport my Pedego on hitch mounted rack for my vehicle?

 Yes!
-Many Pedego customers use hitch mounted racks to travel far and wide with their beloved Pedegos.
+Many customers use hitch mounted racks to travel far and wide with their beloved bikes.
 Thule is a popular brand.
 Please check with your local dealer for their advice on which rack is right for you.